Contact for the resource

 Resolution

-Geographic information layer including the Saline limit of waters - mainland France, French Guiana, Martinique and Guadeloupe.
+• Geographic information layer including the Limit of maritime affairs - mainland France, French Guiana, Martinique and Guadeloupe.
 This layer must be considered as an initial version to be validated locally by the competent services.
 Shom actively seeks out any information which could complete and improve the precision of this layer.
 The streams and rivers listed correspond to those mentioned in the applicable regulations and/or by a competent Government service.
 An inventory of existing legal and geographic information was drawn up prior to production in the form of an enquiry targeting services during the second half of 2014.
 The source legal text and a summary of digital conversion processes is available for each boundary proposed.Updated july 2018